2005 UEFA Champions League final: Extra time

 Liverpool kicked off the first half of extra time.
 Pirlo had a chance in the early stages, but he put his shot over the crossbar.
 Tomasson came close in the later stages of the first period of extra time, but he could not make contact with the ball. Šmicer required treatment for cramp towards the end of the first period, as a number of Liverpool players felt fatigued.
-Liverpool had the most of the early exchanges after winning two corners, but could not score.
+Liverpool had most of the early exchanges after winning two corners, but could not score.
 Shortly afterwards, Milan made their final substitution, replacing Gennaro Gattuso with Rui Costa.

 The best chance of the second half of extra time came in the 117th minute (three minutes from penalties) when Shevchenko shot at goal.
 Dudek saved, only for it to rebound back out to Shevchenko, who again shot from under 3 yd, which Dudek saved again, pushing the shot over the bar.
 Liverpool had one last chance at the end of extra time, but John Arne Riise's free kick was blocked, and following this the referee signalled the end of extra time, which meant a penalty shoot-out would decide the championship.